-The following notes represent illustrative, outline guidance on basic accounting practices for clubs and societies.
-Although it assumes the use of a manual system of accounting, the principles and practice involved are also valid where an electronic accounting system (e.g. spreadsheet application or package) is used.
-Accounts for major societies should conform to UK Generally Accepted Accounting Practice (New UK GAAP - Jan 2015).
+• The following notes represent illustrative, outline guidance on basic accounting practices for clubs and societies.
+Although it assumes the use of a manual system of accounting, the principles and practice involved are also valid and applicable where an electronic accounting system (e.g. spreadsheet application or package) is used.
+Accounts for major societies should conform to UK Generally Accepted Accounting Practice (UK GAAP | ICAEW)